Javed-Shahbaz/Hello-Rails-Back-End/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Special thanks to microverse team for their guidlines.
+Special thanks to the microverse team for their guidelines.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>